kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

 ---

 We're thrilled to announce Kestra 0.10.0, which introduces Blueprints and a new script plugin, further enhancing Python, R, Node.js, Shell, and Docker support.
 We've added basic authentication and the `secret()` function to make Kestra more secure for open-source deployments.
 The new DAG task automatically resolves the dependency structure so that you don't even have to think about a DAG — just define upstream dependencies on a per-task basis when needed.
-Finally, the new worker group feature simplifies remote workflow execution, allowing you to run your tasks on remote on-prem and cloud servers.
+Finally, the new worker group feature simplifies remote workflow execution, allowing you to run your tasks on dedicated on-prem and cloud servers.

 ---